 Baptiste Season 2: Everything You Need to Know

 If you fell in love with the gentle but determined French detective Julien Baptiste, you’re in luck!
-The Baptiste TV series returns October 17 to November 21, 2021 and Julien is still far from retired.
+The Baptiste TV series returns for a second season and Julien is still far from retired.
 Six episodes follow Baptiste (Tchéky Karyo) as he searches for the missing family of a British Ambassador.
 Fiona Shaw (Killing Eve, Mrs. Wilson) guest stars as Ambassador Emma Chambers.
 Read on to discover who else you’ll recognize in the cast, how to watch, where we left off and what’s ahead!

 [Note: Baptiste contains scenes that may not be suitable for all audiences.
-It airs at 10pm ET.
 Viewer discretion is advised.]

 Where We Left Off